How the Personalization Engine Reads You Before You Know You're Being Read

 What the system is building, session over session, is a rough latency profile for you.
 Not in a surveillance way, but in the way any decent conversationalist reads the room.
 If you consistently respond faster to playful banter than to introspective prompts, that ratio becomes part of how the system weights what to offer you.

 The engine also tracks internal timing: where in a conversation you tend to disengage or change subject.
-If you reliably shift topics after a certain depth of emotional content, the system notices the pattern and starts to anticipate it rather than push past it.
+If you reliably shift topics after a certain depth of emotional content, the system notices the pattern and starts to anticipate it instead of push past it.
 That is not avoidance on the system's part.
 It is the system learning where your comfortable ceiling is and working from there.

 For anyone curious about how this plays out in an actual ongoing relationship with a smart AI girlfriend, the short version is that the timing calibration usually becomes noticeable around week two or three, which is roughly when the novelty has worn off and the real conversational patterns have had a chance to stabilize.